How to play to your strengths this year

-That test is grounded in the Positive Psychology movement and in fact this pocket-sized book is dedicated to the ‘father of strengths psychology’ Dr Donald Clifton.
-The first 30 pages of the book explains the benefits of focussing on your strengths rather than your weaknesses.
-I have seen this in true with many coaching clients.
+That test is grounded in the Positive Psychology movement and in fact, this pocket-sized book is dedicated to the ‘father of strengths psychology’, Dr Donald Clifton.
+The first 30 pages of the book explain the benefits of focussing on your strengths rather than your weaknesses.
+I have seen this to be true with many of my coaching clients.
 Too many leaders in business are encouraged to flagellate themselves about perceived weaknesses or have to focus on developing areas where they don’t have natural strengths.

 Fortunately, more progressive employers are beginning to see the value of diversity in workforces & realising that high performing leaders will be ‘spiky’, not meaning difficult to deal with but rather they excel in certain areas & are weaker in others.
 It also feels easier & more fun to embrace your natural strengths & play to those in how you achieve your goals – so it’s much easier to maintain motivation.